ZhgChg.Li

 echo "ruby_version=${RUBY_VERSION}" >> $GITHUB_OUTPUT

-# Install or set the Runner Ruby version to the specified project version
+# Install or set runner Ruby version to project specified version

 - name: Set up Ruby